 Article is one of its models.

-This short piece of code leverages the full power of inheritance.
-Indeed we just derived
+You can see here the full power of inheritance.
+We just derived

 ArticleListView derives from